 During the first phase of the research in the selected communities, the inspiring initiatives to establish community museums were observed.
 Community museums have a potential to engage local communities and collaborate with traditional knowledge bearers and local people for whom traditional knowledge is still relevant and holds spiritual and cultural significance.
-The primary research hypothesis is that community museums can contribute towards the safeguarding of the ICH by engaging local communities, harnessing innovations, and co-creating knowledge with traditional knowledge bearers, local craftsmen, women, and youth leaders.
+The primary research hypothesis is that communities, harnessing innovations, and co-creating knowledge with traditional knowledge bearers, local craftsmen, women, and youth leaders.